 Treatment of post-traumatic stress

+Although there are some small, positive ways to cope with PTSD, it is probable that sufferers will want to pursue treatment in order to deal with trauma that they possess.
 Treatment of post-traumatic stress varies depending on the case, but it may include psychotherapy to overcome the trauma, and medication (e.g antidepressants).